-This page shows you with the help of YouTube clips how to measure ECG, EEG, EMG and other bio-signals.
+This page shows you with the help of YouTube clips how to measure heart activity (ECG), brain waves (EEG), muscle activity (EMG) and other bio-signals.

 You will also learn how to to distinguish noise from actual biosignals and will see that often noise is “sold” as a biosignal.
-With the help of these clips you can critically evaluate such results and make up your own mind.
+These clips will help you to critically evaluate these claims and make up your own mind.

 For offline data processing MATLAB and its free version OCTAVE are very easy to use.
 Here we show how to plot an ECG, its spectrum and how to remove 50 Hz mains noise from it.
 The same can also be done with EEG, EMG, etc:

 The bio-amplifier is a two stage amplifier.
 The first stage is an instrumentation amplifier and the second stage is a standard non-inverting OP-amp.
 Between the first and second stage is a highpass filter which removes any DC generated by the electrodes.
 For that reason the gain of the instrumentation amplifier is kept low not to be driven into saturation.
 The highpass filter usually has a cutoff frequency in the region of 1 - 0.1Hz depending on the signals measured.

 I show you step by step how to do it.
 Component by component.
 First, we assemble the 2nd stage amplifier which is a non inverting OP-amp at a gain of G=100.
 Then we add the 1st stage amplifier which is an instrumentation amplifier at a gain of G=5.
 The signal of the bio-amplifier is then fed into an USB-DUX sigma data acquisition board which also provides the electrically isolated power.

 The prototyping PCB we use is a matrix board (not a vero/strip board) which has a solder pad per hole and the wires of the components will form the tracks.
 Martix boards allow optimal placement of the components so that tracks can be kept at minimum length.